“There are different kinds of spiritual gifts but the same Spirit;

 Substance Addiction Ministry

 Addiction is a spiritual illness that disconnects a person from self, loved ones, and God.
 The Substance Addiction Ministry (SAM) mission is to help these individuals reconnect through education, prevention, referral and family support.
 SAM provides educational awareness of the pain in people’s lives and refers those in need to places where help can be found.
 Support, acceptance, understanding and healing are extended to those touched by addiction.
 In any addiction, the entire family is “Affected” not just the “Afflicted” member.
 For every person “afflicted,” at least four others are “affected.”
 Nothing can destroy a family or relationship quicker than addiction.
 If there is an addict or alcoholic in the family, the whole family needs to be treated.
 SAM group meetings are open to both afflicted as well as affected members of the community.
-The meetings will focus on education, referral and spiritual help and are held on the 2nd and 4th Monday of the month in the Parish Conference Room at 7pm.
-The Conference Room faces Melody St next to the church parking lot just off Veterans Blvd.
-For more information, please contact Deacon Dave Aaron at firstname.lastname@example.org or Lisa Carroll at email@example.com.
+The meetings will focus on education, referral and spiritual help and are held on the 2nd and 4th Monday of the month in the church at 7pm.
+Please use entrance on Melody Dr. closest to parking lot.
+For more information, please contact Deacon Dave Aaron at email@example.com or Lisa Carroll at firstname.lastname@example.org.

 Unlocking the Mystery of the Bible